HenrikJoreteg/hjs-webpack/README.md

 Beware that this is all highly opinionated and contains a lot of personal preferences.
 If you want to add or remove major things, feel free to open issues or send PRs, but you may just want to fork it.

 ## Changelog

+- 2.3.0 configure `isDev` default automatically based on whether the command used contains `webpack-dev-server` or not (still respects explicitly configured, so not a breaking change)
+  - add `clearBeforeBuild` option to clear build folder first.
+  - doc fixes/improvements

+- 2.2.2 use `process.cwd()` over `process.env.PWD` to find root.

 - 2.2.1 include `json-loader` by default.